You can download our Terms & conditions [PDF: 1mb – new window] or read them below:

 7.1 The use of the Venue is wholly controlled and managed by the Company.

-7.3.1 The Client and Delegates must remain within the specific areas hired by the Client, and must not disturb others’ use of Friends House.
+a) the Client and Delegates must remain within the specific areas hired by the Client, and must not disturb others’ use of the Venue and/or Friends House;

-(b) for any immoral purpose or in any immoral way;
+ii. for any immoral purpose or in any immoral way; or

 8. DELEGATE NUMBERS

-8.2 If the final number of delegates are higher than the minimum guaranteed numbers, these will be chargeable.
+8.1 If the final number of Delegates are higher than the minimum guaranteed numbers, these will be charged by the Company and paid by the Client immediately upon demand.
+Otherwise, the agreed numbers of Delegates specified in the Letter Agreement shall apply.

-8.3 If actual number of Delegates at the Event exceed the final number stipulated this may result in the Company limiting further attendance at the Event and/or the Company will have the right to terminate the Agreement and cancel the Event.
-In event of disagreement the Company’s decision is final.
+8.2 If actual number of Delegates at the Event exceed the final number stipulated this may result in the Company limiting further attendance at the Event and/or the Company will have the right to terminate the Agreement and cancel the Event.
+In the event of any dispute regarding the number of attendees, the Company’s decision shall be final and binding on both parties.

 9. CATERING & ALCOHOL

-9.1 The Client is not permitted to provide its own food to the Venue.
+9.1 The Client is not permitted to bring its own food to the Venue.
 All food must be provided by the Company.

 10. LICENSING AND STATUTORY REGULATIONS AND SECURITY